29 Awesome Things to Do in Sedona Besides Hiking 2024

 Arabella Hotel, Uptown Sedona

-Nestled in Sedona’s red rocks and Oak Creek’s tranquility, this lavish hotel offers a wide range of activities and captivating views.
-Situated in the town center, you can explore art galleries on Gallery Row or hike to Snoopy Rock.
-Plus, the renowned Mexican restaurant ensures an unforgettable dining experience.
+Located among Sedona’s red rocks and the peaceful Oak Creek, this luxury hotel offers lots of activities and stunning views.
+In the town center, you can visit art galleries on Gallery Row or hike to Snoopy Rock.
+Plus, the famous Mexican restaurant guarantees a memorable dining experience.

 Hyatt Vacation Club at Piñon Pointe, Uptown

 Families will find their perfect retreat here, thanks to amenities like the dedicated children’s pool area.
-Plus, with Sunset and Sugarloaf Mountain Trailhead nearby, you can easily explore the captivating red rock landscape or enjoy exhilarating mountain biking excursions.
+Plus, with Sunset and Sugarloaf Mountain Trailhead nearby, you can easily explore the beautiful red rock landscape or enjoy mountain biking excursions.

 Budget Friendly